POSOCO/power_tracer/README.md

 3. Crete an option to change arrow speed --- done

+4. Arrow cos sin calculate

-4. Add a arrow position attribute to each line section to facilitate homogeneous arrow speed in all line sections
+5. Add a arrow position attribute to each line section to facilitate homogeneous arrow speed in all line sections

 ***